mas-bandwidth/netcode/README.md

 netcode has the following features:

-* Secure client connection with connect tokens
+* Secure client connection with connect tokens.
-* Client slot system where each client is assigned a client index on connect
+* Client slot system.
+Server starts with n client slots.
+Each client is assigned an index when it connects to the server.
+* Immediate clean disconnect on client or server side of connection, plus timeouts for hard disconnects.
-* Encrypted and signed packets
+* Encrypted and signed packets.

 It protects your game server from:

 * Zombie clients
 * Packet sniffing
-* Man in the middle
-* DDoS amplification
 * Packet replay attacks
+* Man in the middle attacks
+* Being used in DDoS amplification attacks

 netcode is stable and production ready.